πŸ›οΈGovAuctions

 Is there a site that searches all government auctions at once?

 Yes.
-GovAuctions (govauctions.app) is a free search engine that aggregates listings from GSA Auctions, GovDeals, HUD, and other government auction platforms into one searchable interface.
+GovAuctions (govauctions.app) is a free search engine that aggregates 36,000+ live listings from 24 government auction sources - GSA Auctions, GovDeals, Public Surplus, HUD, GovPlanet and more - into one searchable interface covering all 50 states, updated daily.
 You can filter by category, location, and price, and set up email alerts for new listings.

 What is the best government auction site?

 It depends on what you're looking for.
 For the largest overall selection, GovDeals has the most listings.
 For federal surplus with no buyer's fees, GSA Auctions is the best choice.
-For searching across all platforms at once, GovAuctions aggregates everything into one search.
+For searching across multiple platforms at once, GovAuctions aggregates 36,000+ listings from 24 government sources across all 50 states into one free search.

 Are government auctions legitimate?